CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   "bash": 0,
   "cut": 0
 },
-"to_hit" {                                   // (Optional) To hit bonus values, omit if item isn't suited to be used as a melee weapon, see [GAME_BALANCE.md](GAME_BALANCE.md#to-hit-value) Value for individual value breakdowns.
+"to_hit" {                                   // (Optional) To hit bonus values, omit if item isn't suited to be used as a melee weapon, see [GAME_BALANCE.md](GAME_BALANCE.md#to-hit-value) for individual value breakdowns.
   "grip": "solid",                           // the item's grip value "length": "long",                          // the item's length value "surface": "point",                        // the item's striking surface value